DIKU-EDU/kudos/docs/kernel-overview.rst

 access all these segments, while user programs can only access the first segment called the *user mapped segment*.
 In this segment the first bit of the address is 0.
 If the first bit is 1, the address belongs to one of the kernel segments and is not usable in userland.
-The most important kernel segment in Kudos is the *kernel unmapped segment*, where addresses start with the bit sequence 100.
+The most important kernel segment in KUDOS is the *kernel unmapped segment*, where addresses start with the bit sequence 100.
 These addresses point to physical memory locations.
 In the kernel, most addresses are like this.

-For initializing the system, Kudos provides a function ``kmalloc`` (for "kernel malloc") to allocate memory in arbitrary-size chunks.
+For initializing the system, KUDOS provides a function ``kmalloc`` (for "kernel malloc") to allocate memory in arbitrary-size chunks.
 This memory is permanently allocated and cannot be freed.
 Before initializing the virtual memory system, ``kmalloc`` is used to allocate memory.
 After the initialization